 We appreciate the effectiveness of the programs here, such as our Indian program with its high rate of completion for Indian students.
 But we must do better in order to be better, and we must be better for the sake of the world!

-May I thank now all those who have made this Centennial Celebration possible and express appreciation to the alumni, students, and friends of the university for the Centennial Carillon Tower that is being given to the university on its 100th birthday.
+May I thank now all those who have made this Centennial Celebration possible and express appreciation to the alumni, students, and friends of the university for the Centennial Carillon Tower that is being given to the university on its one hundredth birthday.
 Through these lovely bells will sound the great melodies that have motivated the people of the Lord’s church in the past and will lift our hearts and inspire us in the second century—with joy and even greater determination.
-This I pray in the name of Jesus Christ.
-Amen.
+This I pray in the name of Jesus Christ, amen.

 Dedication of the Carillon Tower and Bells